marcam-fs/CS207Project/README.md

 - [mariaAzam_CS207Project.ino](docs/mariaAzam_CS207Project): The Arduino source code for this project.

 ## Features
-This project is loosely based on the Gesture-Controlled Interactive Table Light project by'Random Stuff We Make' found at [hackster.io](https://www.hackster.io/rswm/gesture-controlled-interactive-table-light-3f8bd7#code).
+This project is loosely based on the Gesture-Controlled Interactive Table Light project by 'Random Stuff We Make' found at [hackster.io](https://www.hackster.io/rswm/gesture-controlled-interactive-table-light-3f8bd7#code).
 It also utilizes the `MusicBuzzer` library, initially written by Everton Ramires, and whose songs were included by robsoncouto on [github.com/robsoncouto/arduino-songs](https://github.com/robsoncouto/arduino-songs).

 This project creates an interactive gesture-controlled table light.
 The table light features two main components: light and sound, and is composed of five IR Sensors, one RGB LED, and one piezo speaker.
 The table light is controlled by 'swiping' movements, the movement of a hand from right to left, detected by the IR Sensors.
 There is a series of 8 possible swipes of the hand, each swipe number corresponding to a different behaviour of the table light.
 Initially, the table light will be off.
 Once the first hand swipe is detected, the table light will turn on, indicated by a red LED and the 'Super Mario Bros' song playing from the piezo speaker.
 The second hand swipe will result in an orange LED and the 'The Lion Sleeps Tonight Song.'
 The colour of the LED and song will continue to change 5 more times, for a total of 7 different colours and songs.
 The eighth and final swipe will turn the table light off, indicated by no light in the RGB LED and no song playing rom the piezo speaker.